mihai-pompiliu/github-actions-demo/README.md

-# Tic Tac Toe Game
+# github-actions-demo
-Learn GitHub Actions through a fun little game.
+A demo repository for GitHub Actions